divio/divio-cloud-docs/how-to/environment-variables.rst

 ``PORT`` environment variable
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the load-balancer is unable to connect to the environment's of the application within reasonable time, the runtime
+During deployment, if the load-balancer is unable to connect to the environment's of the application within reasonable
-logs should contain information such as a traceback revealing a programming error, a *\[busyness\]* that the application
+time, the runtime logs should contain information such as a traceback revealing a programming error, a busyness that the
-was too slow to start up or a port number was not auto detected.
-If you suspect that, the exposed port is not correctly
+application was too slow to start up or a port number was not auto detected.
+If you suspect that, the exposed port is
-detected, you can configure a ``PORT`` environment variable, for example ``8000``, to manually set the port number.
+not correctly detected, you can configure a ``PORT`` environment variable, for example ``8000``, to manually set the
+port number.

 Leading and trailing spaces